wiseman-timelord/Rpg-Gradio-Gguf/README.md

 │   ├── utility.py             # Utility functions
 └── LICENSE.txt                # License file for the project
 ```
-- Files Added by Installer...
+- Files Added by Installer-Launcher/Program...
 ```
 ./
 ├── data/
 │   ├── temporary.py           # Created by the installer, holds global variables
-│   ├── __init__.py            # Created by the installer to mark the directory as a Python package │   ├── persistent.yaml            # Created by the installer, holds default configuration
+│   ├── __init__.py            # Created by the installer to mark the directory as a Python package │   ├── persistent.yaml        # Created by the installer, holds default configuration ├── logs/                      # (Empty directory, will contain log files during runtime) ├── models/                    # Directory for, `*.GGUF` and `` ,models and configs
 ```

 ### FEATURES